 While Gossip Girl was appointment television during its first couple of seasons and will forever be a pop culture staple, the series does experience a drop in quality in later instalments.
 Still, it's worth following the scandalous lives of Manhattan's elite for the fashion and banter alone, as well as for the delight that was Blair Waldorf.

 6. Veronica Mars

 - Cast: Kristen Bell, Percy Daggs III, Jason Dohring, Francis Capra

-The noir tone and the looming sense of danger surrounding Veronica Mars are a great match for Riverdale, so fans of the CW series might want to give this cult favourite a try as well.
+The noir tone and the looming sense of danger surrounding Veronica Mars are a great match for Riverdale, so fans of The CW series might want to give this cult favourite a try as well.
 The show follows a snarky high school girl who moonlights as a private investigator on the side, while also struggling to solve her best friend's murder.

 Veronica Mars excels at blending procedural elements with typical teen drama and engaging season-long mysteries.
 It also benefits from a confident performance by Kristen Bell, who can gracefully go from vulnerable to ruthless in a manner of seconds.
-Moreover, the show's clever plotting and thoughtful subject matter elevate it above your typical teen drama.
+The show's clever plotting and thoughtful subject matter elevate it above your typical teen drama.
 Veronica Mars trusts its audience to understand what's going on and diligently follow along without explaining every little thing.

 - Year: 2009

 - Cast: Nathan Stewart-Jarrett, Joseph Gilgun, Iwan Rheon, Lauren Socha

 Misfits follows a small group of teens who get caught in a freaky storm while doing community service.
 They soon realise they gained superpowers and band together to protect a huge secret, despite the fact that they don't seem to like each other very much.